 Total reconstruction costs, including materials and labor, increased 3.1% from April 2022 to 2023.
 Costs continue to slow down and steady.

 The truest test of an ITV solution is how it performs with actual losses, which can yield critical data to validate and calibrate RCEs.

 Total reconstruction costs, including materials and labor, increased 6.8% from January 2022 to January 2023, a drop from the last quarter.

 Verisk data shows the cost to rebuild a property is still more than 11 percent higher, on average, than it was pre-pandemic.

-Total reconstruction costs, including materials and retail labor, increased 4.8% at the national level in the United States from July 2019 to July 2020.
+Total reconstruction costs, including materials and retail labor, increased by 9.3% from October 2021 to October 2022.

 Verisk's 360Value Quarterly Reconstruction Cost Analysis shows materials and labor prices rose 3 percent from July 2021 to July 2022.

 Knowing when a property has been updated is critical, as these changes can add new liability risks and insurance-to-value considerations.